mgechev/ngx-flamegraph/projects/ngx-flamegraph/README.md

 - `data` - property of type `RawData[]`. `RawData` is the same interface as `Data` in the example above.
 - `siblingLayout` - `equal` or `relative`.
 Equal will set all the siblings with the same width, compared to `relative`, which will look at their values relative to the sum of the values of all the siblings.
 - `width` - sets the width of the chart.
-- `height` - sets the height of the chart.
+- `levelHeight` - sets the height per level of the chart.

 ## Related work